 Amundsen was born to a family of Norwegian ship-owners and captains, being the youngest son of four.
 His mother wanted him to avoid the family maritime life and encouraged him to become a doctor.
-It was a promise that Amundsen kept until his mother died when he was age of 21.
+It was a promise that Amundsen kept until the age of 21 when his mother died.
 At that point, he quit university for a life at sea.
 Amundsen had a hidden, lifelong desire inspired by Fridtjof Nansen’s crossing of Greenland in 1888 and already in an early age, he had decided to focus his life on exploring the most wilderness places on earth.

 This was the beginning of Amundsen’s several expeditions.

-Roald Amundsen is the best knows Norwegian polar explorer in the history, being the first person, without dispute, as having reached both poles.
+Roald Amundsen is the best known Norwegian polar explorer in history, being the first person, without dispute, having reached both poles.

 I may say that this is the greatest factor—the way in which the expedition is equipped—the way in which every difficulty is foreseen, and precautions taken for meeting or avoiding it.
 Victory awaits him who has everything in order—luck, people call it.
 Defeat is certain for him who has neglected to take the necessary precautions in time; this is called bad luck.

 In 1926, he was the first expedition leader for the air expedition to the North Pole.
 In 1926, Amundsen with his explorer crew of 15 men and the Italian aircrew led by aeronautical engineer Umberto Nobile, made the first crossing of the Arctic with the airship Norge.
 Though the expedition was organized and led by Norwegians, the airship was designed and piloted by the Italian, Nobile.
 The expedition took off from Spitsbergen on 11th May 1926 and landed in Alaska two days later.
 This was the first recorded, verified and scientifically convincing expedition reaching the pole.